Bayesian Optimization

 EI is defined as (source )

-with , being the probability density function of the normal distribution (scipy.stats.norm.pdf
+with , being the probability density function of the normal distribution (scipy.stats.norm.pdf) and being the cumulative density function for the normal distribution (scipy.stats.norm.cdf).

 The value controls “exploration” vs. “exploitation”: If is close to zero, BO will often try to find local optima and thus converge quicker, with the risk of a local optimum not being the global optimum.
 For large , BO will “jump around” more and thus potentially evaluate points at places that are further away from the previous point.